UHBiocomputation/UH-biocomputation-web/content/pages/04-publications-current.rst

 **Note**: `Work that was published before 2009 can be found here. <{filename}/pages/04-publications-old.rst>`_

 ..
+Paper titles are not in sentence case, but journal/conference titles can be (since they're usually acronyms)
+..
 Defining the most frequent journals so we can link to their homepages.
 Please see the other entries and add yours accordingly (this is a comment)
 ..
 Keep these in alphabetical order